 The Wrinkle Classification Scale

 Wrinkle classification scales are used to grade wrinkles for clinical comparisons.
-Different classification scales have been proposed that would classify wrinkles into categories based off of how they develop and their histology.
-Sleep wrinkles, are not recognized in any wrinkle classification systems that presently exist.
+Different classification scales have been proposed that would classify wrinkles into categories based on how they develop and their histology.
+Sleep wrinkles are not recognized in any wrinkle classification systems that presently exist.

-- Elastotic wrinkles develop when the skin is exposed to sun.
-They start off progressively small and disappear when the skin is younger, but as the skin ages they start to become permanent.
+- Elastotic wrinkles develop when the skin is exposed to the sun.
+They start off progressively small and disappear when the skin is younger, but as the skin ages, they start to become permanent.

 - Gravitational wrinkles are a result of the gravitational pull on the body.

 According to Pierard, gravitational wrinkles occur because of the gravitational pull of the earth.
-Tension, compression, and forces that are applied to our faces while we sleep, may have a bigger impact on wrinkles then gravity by itself.
+Tension, compression, and forces that are applied to our faces while we sleep may have a bigger impact on wrinkles than gravity by itself.